leaningtech/labs/sites/cheerpj/src/content/docs/12-reference/00-cheerpjInit.md

 > [!note] Important
 > The `enableDebug` option is supported in CheerpJ 3.1 and later versions.

 This option enables advanced debug logging, which is helpful for troubleshooting issues with CheerpJ.
+Be aware it can significantly affect performance.
+Disable it when not needed.

 Example of usage: